-During the 2012 London Olympic Games, members of the public can attend daily free screenings in Super Hi-Vision, showing highlights from the Opening Ceremony and the Olympic Stadium, Velodrome, Aquatic Centre and Basketball Arena.
+During the 2012 London Olympic Games, members of the public could attend daily free screenings in Super Hi-Vision, showing highlights from the Opening Ceremony and the Olympic Stadium, Velodrome, Aquatic Centre and Basketball Arena.

 The Olympic screenings are a collaboration between the BBC, NHK and Olympic Broadcast Services.